 Why am I being sanctioned?

-- Not applying for enough jobs
+- Don’t apply for enough jobs

-- Not being available for work
+- Aren’t available for work or actively seeking work

-- Leaving a job voluntarily or being sacked for misconduct
+- Get sacked for misconduct

 You should be informed that you’re being sanctioned – so if your money hasn’t turned up and you don’t know why, call your local Jobcentre immediately.
+Sanctions may also affect your Universal Credit payments for a set period.

 Can I talk my way out of being sanctioned?